netbox-community/netbox-plugin-tutorial/tutorial/step03-tables.md

 ### AccessListRuleTable

 We'll also create a table for our `AccessListRule` model using the same approach as above.
-In this case, we don't need to add any custom columns, but we do want to linkify the `access_list` and `index` columns.
+Start by linkifying the `access_list` and `index` columns.
 The former will link to the parent access list, and the latter will link to the individual rule.
+We also want to declare `protocol` and `action` as `ChoiceFieldColumn` instances.

 ```python
 class AccessListRuleTable(NetBoxTable):